LPGhatguy/rdc-project/README.md

 The UI, including the inventory and item name pop-ups are rendered using Roact.

-The game world itself is managed manually as an example of how to keep a non-declarative system in sync with Rodux.
+The game world itself is managed mostly by Roact with some manually managed properties as an example of how to keep a non-declarative system in sync with Rodux.

 ## Key Features